 Potential for Conflict Transformation Using Different Strategies

-Analysis of the outcome of the conflict, leads one to understand that Phelps-Dodge got everything it wanted from the negotiations, and the unions were left in a much worse state than when negotiations were entered.
+Analysis of the outcome of the conflict, leads one to understand that Phelps-Dodge got everything it wanted from the conflict, and the unions were left in a much worse state than when negotiations were entered.
 Although it worked so greatly for Phelps-Dodge, this zero-sum approach to negotiations is an unhealthy standard to base negotiation standards on, as it creates an environment in which one parties’ gain comes with the other parties’ concession.
 A more conducive environment to conflict transformation is found within integrative negotiation scenarios, which is based on the idea of creating win-win situations.
 Integrative negotiations require both parties to understand what’s important to them, what their priorities are, and what trade-offs they’re willing to make (Consultanant).

-In order for this strategy to have worked in the Arizona copper strike; both Phelps-Dodge and the unions must have understood that in order to make trade-offs, both parties needed to been self-aware of their own priorities.
+In order for this strategy to have worked in the Arizona copper strike; both Phelps-Dodge and the unions must have understood that in order to make trade-offs, both parties needed to be self-aware of their own priorities.
 In order to move into a scenario in which both parties were willing to make mutually beneficial tradeoffs, both sides must have been transparent about their needs and priorities.
 Without this transparency, no trust or rapport will have been able to be built and cooperation between parties would become sacrificed.
 Cooperation between the two parties is the key element throughout the entirety of the negotiation, as it takes cooperation to collaboratively solve the issues at hand.
 This would’ve led to an environment in which both sides were willing to work together in order to create a win-win outcome (Consultant).

 The ability to look back and see the dynamics throughout the entire conflict, allows individuals to see the faults that led to a zero-sum outcome, rather than a win-win situation.
 As both parties wanted a zero-sum outcome that benefitted themselves, they both worked to get that outcome in separate ways, it were these actions that made negotiations difficult.
 Phelps-Dodge had a major lack of transparency of underlying goals, this along with the inability to cooperate with the unions, created a stagnant environment with no room for an integrative solution.
 The unions were coming from a place of strength, in which they thought they held all of the power, their initial inability to cooperate, and find concession is what ultimately led to their defeat in this conflict (Cheldelin, 2012, p.
 205).